A Logstash persistent queue helps protect against data loss during abnormal termination by storing the in-flight message queue to disk.

 disk.
 The following example sets the total capacity of the queue to 8gb:

 queue.type: persisted queue.max_bytes: 8gb

-With these settings specified, Logstash will buffer events on disk until the size of the queue reaches 8gb.
-When the queue is full of unACKed events, and the size limit has been reached, Logstash will no longer accept new events.
+With these settings specified, Logstash buffers events on disk until the size of the queue reaches 8gb.
+When the queue is full of unACKed events, and the size limit has been reached, Logstash no longer accepts new events.

 Each input handles back pressure independently.
 For example, when the beats input encounters back pressure, it no longer accepts new connections and waits until the persistent queue has space to accept more events.
 After the filter and output stages finish processing existing events in the queue and ACKs them, Logstash automatically starts accepting new events.

 Durability is a property of storage writes that ensures data will be available after it’s written.

 When the persistent queue feature is enabled, Logstash stores events on disk.
 Logstash commits to disk in a mechanism called checkpointing.

 The queue itself is a set of pages.
 There are two kinds of pages: head pages and tail pages.
 The head page is where new events are written.
 There is only one head page.
 When the head page is of a certain size (see

 queue.page_capacity), it becomes a tail page, and a new head page is created.
 Tail pages are immutable, and the head page is append-only.

 Second, the queue records details about itself (pages, acknowledgements, etc) in a separate file called a checkpoint file.